perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`SMTP_SERVER`]{#smtpserver}

 :   Bricolage uses an SMTP server to send alert email messages.
 The
-    default value for this directive, âlocalhostâ, is fine if you use a Unix system with sendmail (or some other SMTP server) running locally.
+    default value for this directive, “localhost”, is fine if you use a Unix system with sendmail (or some other SMTP server) running locally.
 If your organization has a dedicated SMTP server or if your Bricolage host has none of its own, change the value of this